Blog 6 Career Path Options for Personal Trainers to Grow in the Fitness Industry

 • Marketing and promotions

-If you’re wondering how to make this transition, you’ll first need a few years in the industry under your belt.
-During that time, talk to your own fitness manager or someone else in a similar role about your career goals.
+If you’re wondering how to transition, you’ll need a few years in the industry.
+During that time, talk to your fitness manager or someone in a similar role about your career goals.

-Take on more responsibilities every chance you get and try to learn the ins and outs of your industry from the gym equipment to the office supplies!
-Reducing your manager’s workload when you can will not only teach you how to be a fitness manager, it will also help you make a good impression so that you can easily move up in your career.
+Take on more responsibilities every chance you get and try to learn the ins and outs of your industry, from the gym equipment to the office supplies!
+Reducing your manager’s workload can teach you how to be a fitness manager and help you make a good impression so that you can quickly move up in your career.

 Chapter 5